ahadas/ahadas.github.io/_posts/2016-4-9-oVirt-Specifc-Aspect-Languages.md

 ## Application-Specific Aspect Languages
 *Aspect-oriented programming (AOP) languages* provide a modularization layer for *crosscutting-concerns*.
 These are requirements whose implementation does not conform the dominant design of the software at hand.
 AOP promotes the implementation of a crosscutting-concern within a modularization unit called *aspect* that would be woven into the *base code* instead of having it scattered and tangled across the *base code* along with the core business logic of the application.

 *Domain-specific languages (DSLs)* are programming languages that are tailored to problems of a specific domain.
-By being more restrictive and allowing programmers to use notions and abstractions that are closer to the problem at hand, DSL is typically easier to program with than a general-purpose language. *Language workbenches* provide supportive tools for developing DSLs and programming with DSLs, thus facilitate the *language-oriented programming (LOP)* paradigm that promotes the development and use of DSLs as part of software development process.
+By being more restrictive and allowing programmers to use notions and abstractions that are closer to the problem at hand, DSL is typically easier to program with than a general-purpose language. *Language workbenches* provide supportive tools for developing DSLs and programming with DSLs, thus facilitate the *language-oriented programming (LOP)* paradigm that promotes the development and use of DSLs as part of the software development process.

 *Domain-specific aspect languages (DSALs)* are programming languages that are both aspect-oriented and domain-specific.
 DSAL allows to resolve crosscutting-concern of a particular domain by implementing it in its own module and expressing it with a domain-specific syntax.